mme/vergeml/docs/Training/Training_Overview.md

 This will start the training process with all default parameters of your chosen model.

-Optimizing the standard training parameters
+Optimizing the standard training hyperparameters
 -----------

-The general performance on your training depends on the model itself, the hyperparameters and on the underlying training dataset.
+The general performance on your training depends on the model itself, its set of hyperparameters and on the underlying training dataset.
 Hyperparameters are like imaginary knobs that you can turn and adjust, so your models gets better at understanding the specific task.

 You can simply specify hyperparameters in a single training run by including them in your terminal command:

-    ml train --learning_rate=0.005 --epochs=5
+    ml train --learning_rate=0.005 --epochs=50

 > Info: Type ml help glossary to see definitions of the most common hyperparameters used for your model.